jfhack/upscaler/README.md

    [source](https://stackoverflow.com/a/75629058/2913839)

 3. **Use the Appropriate Environment Variable:**<br>
-   You'll also need to use the environment variable `DOCKER_BUILDKIT=0`, but the script is already configured to use it [source](https://stackoverflow.com/a/61737404/2913839)
+   You'll also need to use the environment variable `DOCKER_BUILDKIT=0`, but the script is already configured to use it<br>
+   [source](https://stackoverflow.com/a/61737404/2913839)

 By following these instructions, you'll ensure that the necessary conditions are met to build the Docker image